Using Dedicated Load Balancers with RackConnect

 Metadata Key: RackConnectLBPool

 Metadata Value: The exact name of the pool as defined on the load balancer.
 Use a semicolon separated list for more than one pool.
-In the following example, multiple metadata pool values are entered for the cloud server.

 This is the method to use if you want Auto Scale to use RackConnect with F5 load balancers.
 Read more about this on the Auto Scale Tips and How To's page about cloud bursting.